yanjustino/polyjuice/README.md

 ```
 > **code 1 - using fakers on models**

-## Using Ergon
+## Using Ergo
-Ergon is an amazing feature of Polyjuice.
-With Ergon you can register your stubs and use then when necessary.
-See how use Ergon bellow:
+Ergo is an amazing feature of Polyjuice.
+With Ergo you can register your stubs and use then when necessary.
+See how use Ergo bellow:

-### Ergon with default model
+### Ergo with default model
 Describes a default stub model.
 ```csharp